bmink/Dominos_House_Plans/README.md

 In particular, Domino's house most closely resembles the FIVER plans.
 Check out [their website](http://www.fivercats.com) for a very detailed plan as well as videos on how to build their version.

-The inside of the Domino's house is 18" x 18" and 16" high in the front / 13" high in the back.
+The inside of Domino's house is 18" x 18" and 16" high in the front / 13" high in the back.
 This size seems to work great for one cat.

 ![Domino in the house](Pictures/IMG_1376.jpeg)